 - citizenship restrictions

 The Vice President for Research and Creative Activity is the designated university representative to sign all award documents.
-Signature authority has been delegated to SPA and Industry Engagement and Intellectual Property for externally funded award agreements.
-In the event PI or other administrative signature is required, SPA or Industry Engagement and Intellectual Property will facilitate the additional signatures.
+Signature authority has been delegated to SPA and Innovation and Economic Development for externally funded award agreements.
+In the event PI or other administrative signature is required, SPA or Innovation and Economic Development will facilitate the additional signatures.
 SPA will notify the PI and department administrator once the award agreement has been accepted; it is essential that the PI read, understand and follow the award terms and conditions.
 Prior to sending the award to Grant and Contract Accounting for set-up in PeopleSoft, Research Integrity and Compliance staff will confirm completion of any outstanding IRB, IACUC, IBC, FCOI, COI, and Export Control matters.
 After compliance verification, SPA sends the fully signed award to Grant and Contract Accounting along with all proposal documents.

 Grant and Contract Accounting (GCA) will review the award terms and conditions to determine the appropriate budget restrictions and invoicing requirements before setting up the approved budget in PeopleSoft.
 Any cost share requirements will be reviewed and setup to collect documentation of matching cost share expenditures.
 Upon completion of budget, invoicing and cost share setup the GCA officer will send an email with the Award Information form to the PI and associated department administrators.
 The Award Info sheet will contain a snapshot of pertinent budget information and guidance to follow.

 Within an award, the sponsor approved budget for NDSU may include a subaward to an external entity.
-After award setup by Grant and Contract Accounting (GCA), a request to initiate the subaward agreement will be sent to Industry Engagement and Intellectual Property by GCA.
-Industry Engagement and Intellectual Property will draft the subaward document and carryout any negotiations with the subaward entity in consultation with the NDSU PI as necessary.
+After award setup by Grant and Contract Accounting (GCA), a request to initiate the subaward agreement will be sent to Innovation and Economic Development by GCA.
+Innovation and Economic Development will draft the subaward document and carryout any negotiations with the subaward entity in consultation with the NDSU PI as necessary.

 The need to establish advanced spending may arise when: